-Eat it Later is a short book, written by a relatively unknown author, but it surprisingly had a big impact on me!
+Eat it Later is a short book, about delaying food gratification and mastering self control.
+It Surprisingly, it had a big impact on me!

 “The ability to delay immediate gratification for a better consequence in the future is strongly associated with success later in life”.Eat it Later, by Michael Alvear